 Right now as per the official statement released with Cnet, the experimentation has already been started.
 The people will come to know more about this project when Mozilla is ready with some level of development at their end.
-This has already generated a great sense of excitement among Mozilla users who have being seriously missing this support.
+This has already generated a great sense of excitement among Mozilla users who have been seriously missing this support.

-What we expecting from Scout?
+What are we expecting from Scout?

-Looking at the history of Mozilla Browser, we are damn sure that accessibility of the latest browser will make it a great option for various browsing and searching activities.
+Looking at the history of Mozilla Browser, we are damn sure that the accessibility of the latest browser will make it a great option for various browsing and searching activities.
 But, we also expect a great deal of effortlessly fluent commands and great responsiveness of the browser!!

 We also hope that Mozilla gives a considerable amount of thought to the versatility of its voice-based assistant with different accents and languages.
 Protection of user information and securing privacy will be important factors for its success.
 The privacy must also include the protection against sharing of search habits and personal preferences of the users.
 It should be totally out of the reach of private players who may be contributing to this project directly or indirectly.
 Recent breaches of privacy on certain social media platforms should be a strict guideline for Mozilla.